Peruz/load_lpp/README.md

 # load_lpp (log - process - plot) 🦀
 This crate compiles the following three binaries for logging, preprocessing, and plotting load time series.
+The application is written in Rust and targets low-level optimization and long-term stability.

 ## 1 load_log_dad141
-CLI app to log load cells via the common DAD 141.1 digital amplifier with TCP-UTF8.
+CLI application to log load cells via the common DAD 141.1 digital amplifier with TCP-UTF8.
-The app allows automatic logging at rounded intervals of minutes or hours that are divisors of 1 day.
+The application allows automatic logging at rounded intervals of minutes or hours that are divisors of 1 day.
 Valid minutes intervals are 1, 2, 3, 5, 10, 15, 20, 30, and 60 minute(s).
 Valid hours intervals are 1, 2, 3, 6, 12, and 24 hour(s).
 The standard format RFC 3339 - ISO 8601 is used for the datetime to be more general and robust to time zones and daylight saving.

 ## 2 load_process
-This CLI app processes the load time series with the following steps:
+This CLI application processes the load time series with the following steps:
 1. Read and parse the logged load time series.
 2. Convert all datetime to a chosen time zone, i.e., removing daylight saving if needed or changing the time zone is desired.
 3. Make the time series continuous using the minimum time interval found in the data.